Glasses: Frequently asked questions

 Why should I bother to go to the optician when I can simply pick up an inexpensive pair of eyeglasses at the store?

-- One-size-fits-all reading glasses don't work well for people who have astigmatism, a different prescription in each eye, or eyes that are closer together or farther apart than "average."
-In such cases, pre-made "readers" can cause eye strain and headaches.
+One-size-fits-all reading glasses don't work well for people who have astigmatism, a different prescription in each eye, or eyes that are closer together or farther apart than "average."
+In such cases, pre-made "readers" can cause eye strain and headache.

 What's the secret to getting eyeglasses that look great on me?